sboistel/docki/docs/dev/python/lists-and-tuples.md

 ---
-title: Python Lists and Tuples - Python Cheatsheet
+title: Python Lists and Tuples
 description: In python, Lists are are one of the 4 data types in Python used to store collections of data.
 ---